wingware-dev/wing7-po-all/README.md

 First, copy the Makefile and msgfmt.py files from the top level into the PO/* directory you'll be working in.
 Then install Wing, matching the version of Wing for which the .po's have been generated.

-You'll need to change 'fr' and other aspects of the examples below to match the language you're working on and the location of files on your system.
+**Important:** You'll need to change 'fr' and other aspects of the examples below to match\
+the language you're working on and the location of files on your system.

 ##Linux##